sedzinfo/workingfunctions/docs/reference/plot_crosstable.md

   Character string used as the plot title.
 Default is `""`.

+- pb:

+  Logical; whether to display a progress bar in the console.
+Default is `FALSE`.

 ## Value

 A named list of `ggplot` objects, one per variable pair.
 Each element is